PythonRSAS/pythonrsas.github.io/_posts/2022-07-01-1-Sorting-algorithms.md

 # Compare Select sort and Insertion sort

-My graphic summary of the select sort method looks identical to the one from the insertion sort method.
+My graphic summary of the selection sort method looks identical to the one from the insertion sort method.

 Both of them grow the sorted from left to right.